agaz1985/ado/README.md

     cd ..
     mkdir build && cd build
     ```
-4. Build the library, the bindings, the examples and the documentation:
+4. Build the library, the bindings, the tests, the examples and the documentation:
    ```bash
     cmake ../ado && make -j8
     ```